Kipper-Lang/Kipper/README.md

 such as the homepage and playground are rendered from EJS files and in the other the docs content is generated from Markdown and then inserted into a EJS template, which is then also rendered into HTML.

-This build process is done using build-webpages.ts (/tools/build/build-webpages.ts), which handles the entire process of merging all EJS files and Markdown files into a finished build that can be then built and shipped with Parcel.
+This build process is done using [build-webpages.ts](/tools/build/build-webpages.ts), which handles the entire process of merging all EJS files and Markdown files into a finished build that can be then built and shipped with Parcel.

 Here's also a simplified flowchart showing the entire process: